Triangulated categories of mixed motives: Relative cycles

-such that $\tau$ is a dominant dash and the image of $s$ is the closed point of $\spec R$. \\ Given a point $x:\spec k \rightarrow \alpha$, a fat point over $x$ is a factorization of $x$ through a dominant dash as above. \end{df} In the situation of the last definition, we denote simply by $(R,k)$ a fat point over $x$, without indicating in the notation the morphisms $s$ and $\tau$.
+such that $\tau$ is a dominant trait and the image of $s$ is the closed point of $\spec R$. \\ Given a point $x:\spec k \rightarrow \alpha$, a fat point over $x$ is a factorization of $x$ through a dominant trait as above. \end{df} In the situation of the last definition, we denote simply by $(R,k)$ a fat point over $x$, without indicating in the notation the morphisms $s$ and $\tau$.

 \begin{rem} With our choice of terminology, a point of $\alpha$ is in general an extension of a specialization of a generic point of $\alpha$.
 As a further example, a dominant point of $\alpha$ is an extension of a generic point of $\alpha$. \end{rem}